What do I need to do to become a preceptor?

 1) Get permission from your professor to become a preceptor.

-Due to COVID-19, we have created an online section of PTYS 297A.
-This section and its content/assignments are the exact same as the in-person experience.
-Our instructors want to see each student succeed throughout PTYS 297A - so if you have any hesitations about wanting to learn online, feel free to reach out to our Instructional Specialist, Hannah Edwards, at hedwards@lpl.arizona.edu.
+• PTYS 297A and PTYS 397A are both online workshops.
+Our instructors want to see each student succeed - so if you have any hesitations about wanting to learn online, feel free to reach out to our Instructional Specialist, Hannah Edwards, at hedwards@lpl.arizona.edu.

 3) Fill out a contract with your professor.
 So that both you and your professor are clear on your duties and expectations as a preceptor, we will give you a contract to fill out with your professor via D2L.